lovababu/SpringBootExample/README.md

 #How to access documentation?

-  <link>http://localhost:8080/jsondoc-ui.html</link> and paste the url <link>http://localhost:8080/jsondoc</link> in the text box and click on GetDocumentation button.
+  <a href="http://localhost:8080/jsondoc-ui.html">http://localhost:8080/jsondoc-ui.html</a> and paste the url <a href="http://localhost:8080/jsondoc">http://localhost:8080/jsondoc</a> in the text box and click on GetDocumentation button.